 - To provide these artists with funds to support a project that promises to have a significant boost to their career.

-- To send a message to a broader section of local music creators, encouraging them to see how ACF might fit their needs.
+- To send a message to a broader section of local music creators that ACF is interested in their work, and to see how ACF might support their needs as artists.

 - To encourage risk-taking and support the creation of quality new music.